don-smith/learning-holochain/tutorial-1.md

 Before we can call the zome, we need to build the hApp bundle and deploy it to the local Holochain.

-1. Create the hApp bundle by running this in your nix-shell from the `happ` folder:
+1. Create the hApp bundle by running this in your nix-shell from the `service` folder:

     ```
     hc app init workdir/happ